gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Tessor's.
 But when he stalked over to his starting board I thought, "Oh, my."
 He moved like a cat dancer, up on the balls of his feet.

 Then someone in the crowd yelled something vulgar.
-He looked up---straight at us, or so it seemed---and grinned, and oh my again.
+He looked up—straight at us, or so it seemed—and grinned, and oh my again.

 The fight was over almost before it started.
 The judge clapped his hands three times.
 On the third clap, Vurt lunged forward and spun his spear around like a